RCAF Station Guelph: Wireless trainees and their service

 No. 162 Squadron RCAF operated Canso aircraft on anti-submarine patrols from various locations including RAF Wick, Scotland.
 A Canso's crew of eight airmen included three WAGs.
-On 13 June 1944 Canso 9816 attacked and sank U-boat [U-715] 200 miles north of the Shetland Islands.
-The Canso was damaged during the attack, made a forced landed on the sea and was abandoned by the crew.
+On 13 June 1944, Canso 9816 attacked and sank U-boat [U-715] 200 miles north of the Shetland Islands.
+The Canso was damaged during the attack, made a forced landing on the sea and was abandoned by the crew.
 They were rescued by flying boat eight hours after the forced landing, but three of their number perished before help arrived.
 The crew of Canso 9816 that day was: